Lewis Mumford: Honours

 Mumford was elected to the American Philosophical Society in 1941 and the American Academy of Arts and Sciences in 1947.
 In 1963, Mumford received the Frank Jewett Mather Award for art criticism from the College Art Association.
 Mumford received the Presidential Medal of Freedom in 1964.
 In 1975 Mumford was made an honorary Knight Commander of the Order of the British Empire (KBE).
 In 1976, he was awarded the Prix mondial Cino Del Duca.
 In 1986, he was awarded the National Medal of Arts.

 Further publications

 He served as the architectural critic for The New Yorker magazine for over 30 years.
 His 1961 book, The City in History, received the National Book Award.

-Retirement
+Death

 Lewis Mumford died at the age of 94 at his home in Amenia, New York, on January 26, 1990.
 Nine years later the house was listed on the National Register of Historic Places.
 His wife Sophia died in 1997, at age 97.